Skip to content

 • Use jq: Leverage jq for JSON processing and output generation

-• Export Functions: Remember to export all tool functions
+• Export Functions: Remember to export all tool and prompt functions

-• Test Thoroughly: Verify tools work correctly with various input scenarios
+• Test Thoroughly: Verify tools and prompts work correctly with various input scenarios

-• Document Tools: Provide clear, helpful descriptions in tools.json
+• Document: Provide clear, helpful descriptions in tools.json and prompts.json

 mcbox automatically validates: